Dairyland Farm World, Newquay review

 Yes, a few of the attractions have an extra fee.
 Not much, but they can mount up.

-- Tractor ride £1 each for adults and older children
+- Tractor ride £1 for visitors over 80cm

 - Animal feed 50p, Pig feed 20p